Identify Investment Portfolio Mismanagement

 To avoid these fees, regularly review your investment statements, ask your adviser for a detailed fee breakdown, and compare them with industry standards.

-By understanding fee structures, you’ll save money and maintain better portfolio and management oversight.
+Once you understand fee structures, you’ll save money and maintain better portfolio and management oversight.

 Watch out for Inconsistent Advice